romainsacchi/carculator/docs/introduction.rst

     :width: 400
     :alt: Alternative text

-Note that if you had run the model in stochastic mode, you would have several values stored for a given calculated parameter in the array.
-The number of values correspond to the number of iterations you passed to cip.stochastic().
+Note that if you call the :meth:`stochastic` method of the :class:`CarInputParameters`, you would have several values stored for a given calculated parameter in the array.
+The number of values correspond to the number of iterations you passed to :meth:`stochastic`.

 For example, if you ran the model in stochastic mode with 800 iterations as shown in the section above, instead of one value for the tank-to-wheel energy, you would have a distribution of values::